NAME

 pb_distro_setuprepo_gen

-This function sets up in a generic way potential additional repository
+This functionthe sets up in a generic way potential additional

 pb_distro_get_param

-This function gets the parameter in the conf file from the most
+This function gets the parameters in the conf file from the most

 precise tuple up to default